Two-Hop Connectivity to the Roadside in a VANET Under the Random Connection Model

-\item We compare these analytic predictions to snapshots of real traffic, showing how variation in the underlying stationary Poisson Point Process (PPP) model of the cars does not affect the results, and observe a normal approximation property for $N_2$. \end{itemize}
+This is actually a counter-intuitive result, as one might have surmised that the quantity $\mathbb{E} [N_{2}]$ would grow proportionally to $\rho^2$.

-This paper is structured as follows.
-In Section \ref{sec:review}, we present a literature review of the related works.
-In Section \ref{sec:model}, we set up and discuss our VANET system model using the random connection model.
-In Section \ref{sec:analysis}, we state Theorem \ref{t:expectation}, and provide its proof.
-In Section \ref{sec:traces}, we corroborate our scaling laws with experimental evidence provided from actual traffic data, in relation with normal approximation.
-Finally, we conclude our work in Section~\ref{sec:conclusion}.
+\item We compare these analytic predictions to snapshots of real motorway traffic, showing how variations in the underlying stationary Poisson Point Process (PPP) model of the cars does not affect the results, and observe a normal approximation property for $N_2$. \end{itemize}